Bagalamukhi: Etymology and other epithets

 Kinsley translates Bagalamukhi as "she who has the face of a crane".
-Bagalamukhi is rarely depicted with a crane-head or with cranes.
-Kinsley believes that the crane's behaviour of standing still to catch prey is reflective of the occult powers bestowed by the goddess.
+Kinsley extrapolated that the crane's behaviour of standing still to catch prey is reflective of the occult powers bestowed by the goddess.
+Kinsley himself notes the difficulty that Goddess Bagalamukhi is rarely depicted with a crane-head or with cranes.

 Another interpretation suggests that Baglamukhi is a corruption of the word Valgamukhi; valga means "bridle" or "bit".
-Like the bridle or bit – placed in the mouth – is used to direct a horse, Bagalamukhi gives the supernatural power of control over one's foes.
-In this context, Bagalamukhi is she "whose face has the power to control or conquer".
+Like the bridle or bit – placed in the mouth – is used to direct a horse, Goddess Valgamukhi gives the supernatural power of control over one's foes.
+In this context, Goddess Valgamukhi is she "who bridles or controls the mouth of the opponent", implying their speech, which in turn is driven by their intellect.

 Another etymology suggests that valga means "to paralyze" and symbolizes the power of stambhana, "paralysis" that the goddess is said to grant; this theory seems questionable to Kinsley.

 Bagalamukhi is known by the popular epithet Pitambara-devi or Pitambari, "she who wears yellow clothes".
 The iconography and worship rituals repeatedly refer to the yellow colour.